AmamiyaHoshie/iNClassSec-ESM/README.md

 - **PSSM Matrices**: Corresponding Position-Specific Scoring Matrices (PSSM) calculated for each segmented protein sequence.

 ## Usage
+- **Evaluation the Model** `stack_5cv.py`

+Run this script to produce final ensemble model performance based on the 5-fold cross-validation and plot the ROC curve.

 - **Train the Model** `train.py`

 This script performs hyperparameter tuning and model training on your dataset using 5-fold cross-validation.
 The trained model parameters are saved to a file, which can then be used for making predictions.